brimdata/zed/zng/docs/spec.md

 lexicographically greater than that of the preceding element.

 A union value is encoded as a container with two elements.
-The first element is the `uvarint` encoding of the index determining the type of the value in reference to the union type, and the second element is the value encoded according to that type.
+The first element is the `uvarint` encoding of the positional index determining the type of the value in reference to the union's list of defined types, and the second element is the value encoded according to that type.

-An enumeration value is simply a single, small integer encoded as length-N integer that represents the positional index of enum identifier and value as it is defined in the enum typedef.
+An enumeration value is represented as the `uvarint` encoding of the positional index determining the value in reference to the enum's list of defined elements.

-A map value is encoded as a container as a sequence of alternating tag-encoded key and value.
+A map value is encoded as a container as a sequence of alternating tag-encoded key and value encoded as keys and values of the underlying key and value types.
 The concatenation of elements must be normalized so that the sequence of bytes encoding each tag-counted key (of the key/value pair) is lexicographically greater than that of the preceding key (of the preceding key/value pair).